grezxune/tommy_treb/_posts/2018-03-8-learning-react.md

 )
 {% endhighlight %}

-This component renders a React component named IndecisionApp which is imported from a local file.
-This custom React component is rendered inside of the DOM element with the id of 'app'.
-You can see here that this is done by passing the React element to render, and the element to render it in to the `ReactDOM.render` method.
-This is something that comes with the `'react-dom'` package that is required to render components using React.
-There's some things to keep in mind when dealing with custom React components:
+This component renders a React component named "IndecisionApp" which is imported from a local file.
+This custom React component is rendered inside of the DOM element with the 'id' of 'app'.
+You can see here that this is done by passing the React element to render, and the element to render it in to the "`ReactDOM.render`" method.
+This is something that comes with the "`react-dom`" package that is required to render components using React.
+There are some things to keep in mind when dealing with custom React components:

-1. They're are always capitalized elements following the camelcase naming convention, whereas html elements are lowercase and normally only one word.
+1. They are always capitalized elements following the camelcase naming convention, whereas html elements are lowercase and normally only one word.
 The project will not display the component if you use a lowercase component name.
 2. You need to import them, or define them in the same file.
-I can't imagine there's too many cases when you'd want to do the latter though, as it creates a much more maintainable codebase with them being separated.
+I can't imagine that there are too many cases when you'd want to do the latter though, as it creates a much more maintainable codebase with them being separated.
 3. You do not need to self-close the component's tag.
 You can pass children to them in between the opening and closing tags.
-The elements passed to the component in this fashion are accessible via the `props.children` property.
+The elements passed to the component in this fashion are accessible via the "`props.children`" property.

-So this renders an IndecisionApp element, what the heck is that?
+So this renders an IndecisionApp element.
+Well what the heck is that?

 ### The \<IndecisionApp /> Component
 This component has quite a bit of code for handling actions, so I will omit some lines here.